Chart Color Schemes

 Employment conditions in Kalamunda - Maida Vale - Gooseberry Hill demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Employment growth over the past year was estimated at 2.9%.
-Workforce participation is 60.7%, below Greater Perth's 65.2%.
-Key industries are health care & social assistance, education & training, and construction.
-Education & training has a high employment share of 1.3 times the regional level, while health care & social assistance has limited presence at 12.5% compared to 14.8% regionally.
+The region had 8,520 residents in work, with an unemployment rate of 1.4%, lower than Greater Perth's rate of 4.0%.
+Workforce participation was 60.7%, below Greater Perth's 65.2%.
+Key industries included health care & social assistance, education & training, and construction.
+Education & training had a particularly high employment share at 1.3 times the regional level, while health care & social assistance had limited presence with 12.5% compared to 14.8% regionally.

 Frequently Asked Questions - Employment